drupal/cms-launcher/README.md

 yarn run start
 ```

-To test the full app bundle, run `yarn run make` and look for the final binary in the `dist` directory.
+To test the full app bundle, run `npx electron-builder` and look for the final binary in the `dist` directory.

 ## Limitations and alternatives